-Driving towards Sesriem in Namibia, on the one side of the road the granite mountains have become huge chunks of part-cut amethyst lit by the sinking sun.
+Driving towards Sesriem in Namibia, on the one side of the road the granite mountains become huge chunks of part-cut amethyst lit by the sinking sun.
 On the other side the dunes are lit red on the western side but remain inky shadows on the other side of the crest.

 The wind carves the dunes into amazing formations.
 There are multi-cyclic or parabolic dunes, or more romantically star-shaped dunes.
 Each crest slides, sinuous towards the valley floor, all curves and rills and a final flourish before merging with the yellow tussock.

-I’m still in the Namib Desert, and in the Namib Naukluft National Park, but this sea of mighty red dunes at Sesriem has become one of Namibia’s most popular natural attractions.
+This is part of the Namib Desert, and in the Namib Naukluft National Park, but this sea of mighty red dunes at Sesriem has become one of Namibia’s most popular natural attractions.

 The first rays of light turn the grey dunes of Sesriem pink and the colour becomes warmer and warmer until at last they are in their full red glory again.
 And yes they really are this red – no colour-enhancement here!